-Missouri must take action on several priority issues in 2019 for our rural areas to remain vibrant and grow into the 21st century.
+Missouri must take action on several priority issues for our rural areas to remain vibrant and grow into the 21st century.

 Transportation & Infrastructure